All Episodes

 I want to get your reaction to this.

-It's it's a story from uh North Carolina.
+It's a story from North Carolina.

 The reason he wants to do this is so that Hispanics do not lose their culture.

-Given your experience as a teacher, if you have Hispanics in the country who are not encouraged to learn English, but instead are sequestered, segregated into their own school where they speak Spanish and maintain their culture.
+Given your experience as a teacher, if you have Hispanics in the country who are not encouraged to learn English, but instead are sequestered, segregated into their own school where they speak Spanish and maintain their culture, what's going to happen to them?

 There's no way around it.

-And but sadly enough, I think that's exactly where the liberals want you so that you can continue to vote them in.
+And sadly enough, I think that's exactly where the liberals want you so that you can continue to vote them in.

-But it it handicaps you, and look, uh I believe in full immersion.
+And look, I believe in full immersion.

-You come to this country, jump into an all English environment.
+You come to this country, jump into an all-English environment.

 That's how you learn the language.

-That's how my wife learned the language, and it's the only way.
+That's how my wife learned the language.

 People are just afraid to say it.